 “It was during spring break of this year that I understood what made Kalamazoo College truly unique.”

 So spoke newly-minted alumnus Vageesha Liyana-Gunawardana ’15 during his Baccalaureate address this past June.
 “I was in Colorado visiting a friend whom I had met during my study abroad in Japan,” he added.
 “Upon mentioning that I was from Kalamazoo College to my friend’s housemates, they got quite excited.
 It happens to be, that two of them knew one of my housemates at Kalamazoo this year.
 They had met while on study abroad in London.
-Just then I realized that K stud
+Just then I realized that K students are everywhere!”

 Picking up on that theme is classmate Mallory Zink ’15, who wrote the following article on several members of the class of 2015 about to continue their international journeys.

 Kalamazoo College is well known for being international, and a handful of recent graduates, me included, are continuing the tradition.
 My classmates are moving across the world, including Germany, France, and China.
 We are using fellowships, English teaching positions and grants.
 For most of us, this isn’t our first study abroad experience, but for many of us, it is our first time moving somewhere completely alone.
 We will face the same struggles of finding the grocery store, figuring out how to work the washing machine, and making friends with local residents.
 But the skills we learned at K and our time on study abroad are going to help us navigate our future, wherever in the world we go.